niccwith2cc/Andromeda-BH/README.md

 ## Expected Output

-the C++ project output a position csv (pos.csv) in the build folder that you create, this csv will be used to visualize the animation in the visualization.py
+This project outputs a "position.csv" with the positions of all the bodies at every time step which will be used in the python visualization.
+Moreover, a log file will be created which shows all the parameters you have inputed and display them, along with the time it required to execute each section of the code

 ## Authors and acknowledgment
 Alexandra Apostolidou, Nicolas Hanna.